 The Defective Premises Act 1972 aims to protect owners and tenants of defective residential properties, if the defect has been present on the completion of the dwelling and it has rendered the property unfit for human habitation.
 The 1972 Act imposes strict liability, which means that if a defendant has breached the provisions under the Act, they are automatically liable to pay damages to the claimant.

 For a claim to succeed under the 1972 Act, it must be proven, on the balance of probabilities, that there is a defect in the dwelling (the meaning of 'dwelling' is assessed as a matter of fact in each individual case) which has been caused by:

 - Failure to carry out work to a suitable standard, or

 - Failure to carry out work with appropriate materials.

 It must also be shown that the occurred defect has rendered the premises unfit for human habitation at the time of completion.

 A time limit of six years after the completion of the building is set.

 WHY COMPENSATION SOLICITORS ONLINE?

 Our expert team will work with you to take detailed instructions, and to consider all aspects of your claims and maximise the value of your claim.
-You will receive 100% of your compensation.
-Win or lose, you do not pay anything towards our fees.
-If we win our fees are paid by the other side or their insurers, if we lose we do not receive our fees.

 We can attend you at your home, if necessary, to discuss the following key points with you: